TiWinDeTea/PapraGame/README.md

 ##Download
 <br/>
-You can get this game from the Time Winder Dev Team [github repo](https://github.com/TiWinDeTea/PapraGame).
+You can get the game sources from the Time Winder Dev Team [github repo](https://github.com/TiWinDeTea/PapraGame).
 <br/>

 ##Requirements